 “Voice UIs are generally pretty hopeless when there’s the potential for multiple functions – because a user can’t understand those available options in the same way as seeing a list.
 Should all the options be read out as a list?
 How can the user review the first option if they’re being spoken?
 For instance, what if there are thousands of requests you can make?
 We’ll need to be designing ways to give users only the most relevant options to them, and not overloading people with choice – which is another question entirely.”

-What we are seeing at the moment are amazing functions such as sophisticated text to speech, speech recognition, machine learning and adaptive VUIs that will underpin voice powered services and experiences.
-What we are only just getting our heads around is how the experiences that we currently have with our screens can be accommodated through voice-activated devices.
-Maybe they can’t and we shouldn’t try to force them, instead focusing on new human-computer interactions that let us experience and understand the world around us in different ways?
-After all, as we can see from Ben’s children, what matters is the quality of the exchange:
+What we are seeing at the moment are amazing functions such as sophisticated text-to-speech, speech recognition, machine learning and adaptive VUIs that will underpin voice powered services and experiences.
+What we’re only just beginning to explore is how the experiences that we currently have with our screens can be accommodated through voice-activated devices.
+Some interactions won’t be suitable – and we shouldn’t try to force them.
+After all, what matters is the quality of the experience for the user, as we can see from Ben’s children:

 “The only thing my children (aged three and six) use Siri for is to ask questions in the form ‘What’s the biggest/smallest/fastest/best ____ in the world?’.
 Probably as it’s the only question style that – for them – has given consistently good results.”